rogerhu/compsci_guides/Binary-Trees-2nd-Largest-Node.md

 We can reason this is true because if the largest element has a subtree, nothing in its subtree can be greater, so the greatest element in its subtree must be the second great element in the whole tree.

-With that, our algorithm to finding the second largest element becomes:
+Following are steps we are going to take to solve the problem:

-1) traverse through the tree looking for the largest element
+1) traverse through the tree looking for the largest element.

-    a) if the largest element has a left child, return the largest element of the left subtree
+    a) if the largest element has a left child, return the largest element of the left subtree.

-    b) else, return the parent of the largest element
+    b) else, return the parent of the largest element.

 **Language: C**
 ```c